Great to have you here, Rushlin Bohr, at a frenetic pace.

 It's very much under the radar.

-I'll give you a pull quote as an example.
+I'll give you a poll quote as an example.

 And it has some of Cruz's opponents feeling a little jittery.

-Their staff explain that the group has been door knocking across the state in a few targeted regions and counties since last November.
+Their staff explained that the group has been door knocking across the state in a few targeted regions and counties since last November.

-In every or in early January, those door knockers started focusing on persuasion, identifying likely Republican primary voters who favor an evangelical Christian candidate, knocking on their doors and having conversations aimed at persuading them to back Cruz.
+In early January, those door knockers started focusing on persuasion, identifying likely Republican primary voters who favor an evangelical Christian candidate, knocking on their doors and having conversations aimed at persuading them to back Cruz.

-Another poll quote, Matt Moore, the chairman of South Carolina Republican Party said the PAC may have an even farther reach than the campaign proper, since keep the promise of the PAC supporting Cruz is the first and only long-term large-scale super PAC canvassing operation in the state.
+Another poll quote, Matt Moore, the chairman of South Carolina Republican Party, said the PAC may have an even farther reach than the campaign proper, since Keep the Promise, the PAC supporting Cruz, is the first and only long-term large-scale super PAC canvassing operation in the state.

 No other candidate has one like this.

-Paul Lindsey, a representative for Rise to Wright, said his pack also has a professional canvassing operation.
+Paul Lindsay, a representative for Rise to Right, said his PAC also has a professional canvassing operation.

 It recently moved down from New Hampshire, but it hasn't made nearly the splash with locals that Cruz has had.

-And the Keep the Promises team, Cruises, is pretty confident that their ground game tops that of Trump.
+And the Keep the Promises team, Cruz's, is pretty confident that their ground game tops that of Trump.

 Trump's team has sent RVs of volunteers around the upstate door knocking, but those efforts are more about marketing than anything else.